Saahil12/10C-HW1/README.md

 * **siete-y-medio.cpp** : source file where main routine lives and plays *siete y medio*.

 ## Documentation:
 Used two branches, master and experimental to produce code.
-Used experimental branch to sort cards in order in the Hand class.
+Experimental branch was used to sort cards in the Hand class.
 While working on the experimental branch, I worked on int main() on master branch to have game run more than one round.
-Then I merged experimental branch into mastr producing a non-fast-forward merge
+Then I merged Experimental into Master producing a non-fast-forward merge.